harshshredding/rustlings-detailed-solutions/README.md

 # Solutions
-Up-To-Date **Detailed** rustlings solutions (with available alternate solutions for the same problem).
+Up-To-Date, refined, rustlings solutions (alternate solutions for the same problem available).
+Trying to become a premium source for rustlings solutions.
+All kinds of pull requests are welcomed.
+Please reach out to me at harshv@cs.washington.edu.
 Built upon Wei Hu's [solutions](https://github.com/wh5a/rustlings-solutions)

 # rustlings 🦀❤️